Ashwamedh-14/IEEE_AU/README.md

 - Open the directory where the main.py file is stored.

-- Run the following command
+- Run the following command on the command line
   `python -m venv .venv`
   This will create a virtual environment in your project folder.